RaykPlatzek/nelson/README.md

 ## Getting started

-Each user/player starts with 1000AUD on their cash account, the goal is then to make the most of your trading and climb up the leaderboard.
+Each player starts with a balance of 1,000 AUD in their cash account.
+The goal: to multiply it!
+Train with Nelson to improve your trading skills and climb up the leaderboard.

 Test the application here: [Live Demo of Nelson](http://nelson-says.herokuapp.com)